freekatz/Awesome-Embodied-AI-Datasets/datasets/Berkeley_Bridge/README.md

 ## Introduction

-Berkeley Bridge is a large-scale dataset for robot learning, developed by UC Berkeley's RAIL Lab.
-It contains 60,096 trajectories across 24 environments, focusing on tasks like pick-and-place, pushing, and folding.
-The dataset includes natural language instructions, multiple camera views, and depth data, supporting open-vocabulary and multi-task learning methods.
-It is designed to facilitate research on scalable robot learning by providing extensive task and environment variability, enabling models to generalize across domains.
-Berkeley Bridge is released under the MIT license, allowing free use, modification, and distribution.
-The dataset is accompanied by pre-trained models and evaluation scripts, making it a valuable resource for accelerating research in imitation learning and offline reinforcement learning.
+BridgeData V2 is a large-scale diverse dataset for robotic manipulation with 60,096 trajectories across 24 environments using a low-cost robot platform, integrating open-vocabulary task conditioning via natural language or goal images to enable generalizable policy training for multi-task imitation and offline RL, featuring cross-environment generalization to novel objects/environments/institutions, structural diversity covering 100+ objects and manipulation skills like pick-and-place, compatibility with 6+ SOTA algorithms achieving 45.8% higher success rates under visual noise/dynamic disturbances, and cost-effective collection with 50,365 human/9,731 autonomous trajectories at ~$4,000 hardware cost to serve as a foundational resource for robust generalizable robotic agent training.

 ## Homepage